100 pet names to choose from specifically chosen for snakes, lizards and geckos - choose your favourite.Read more

 If you’re thinking of bringing a tortoise into your family, or already have one, don’t forget your insurance quote.

-- Corn snakes are meat eaters and will eat whole meat, for example thawed frozen rodents.
-Legally in the UK, food is normally deceased when fed.
+- Corn snakes are meat eaters and will eat whole meat, for example, thawed frozen rodents.
+UK laws restrict the feeding of live vertebrates, so food is deceased when fed.

-- You must take into consideration the size of rodent you feed your snake as they eat their prey whole.
+- You must take into consideration the size of rodents you feed your snake as they eat their prey whole.

 - Rodents should be no larger than 1.5x the size of your snake’s midsection.